-Intervention through group and community social work has helped generate resources that promote a participatory way to meet the needs of those requiring primary or community assistance from social services (Morales-Villena et al., 2021).
-The creation of community resources by and for the people who need them helps instill support practices (food banks, health care, and more) that dignify and strengthen people; these people are then seen as part of the solution rather than as the problem.
-Changing the focus of intervention requires considering how different social problems affect women and their situations of vulnerability, risk, and exclusion.
-Intervention through group and community social work empowers disenfranchised women and endows them with dignity, while bypassing paternalistic practices (Morales-Villena, 2021).
+Social work intervention with groups and communities has helped generate resources that promote a participatory way of meeting the needs of those requiring primary or community assistance from social services (Morales-Villena et al., 2021).
+The creation of community resources by and for the people who need them helps instill support practices (e.g., food banks, health care) that dignify and strengthen people, viewing them as part of the solution rather than the problem.
+For women, changing the intervention’s focus requires considering how different social problems affect women and their situations of vulnerability, risk, and exclusion.
+Interventions can empower disenfranchised women, endowing them with dignity, while bypassing paternalistic practices (Morales-Villena, 2021).

-Cheney (2014) has identified key elements to delimit alternative organizations: first, individual autonomy, implying that members can influence organizational issues that affect them; second, equality/equity promotes the notion of a “shared opportunity and stake”; third, participation and democracy demand to ensure that each individual can contribute to decision-making.
-These three key elements can be associated with internal inclusivity as presented in our conceptual framework (see above) based on Goodin (1996).
-The fourth key element, solidarity, and connection, refers to how alternative organizations act in solidarity with their members and with the broader community and the natural environment, a feature that Cheney (2014) links to ongoing debates around organizations’ “triple bottom line.”
+Cheney (2014) and others have identified key elements characterizing FCSW organizations: First, a focus on individual autonomy implies that members can influence organizational issues that affect them.
+Second, equality/equity promotes the notion of a “shared opportunity and stake.”
+Third, participation and democracy ensure that individuals can contribute to decision-making.
+Together, these three key elements can be associated with internal inclusivity, based on Goodin (1996).
+The fourth key element, solidarity, and connection, refers to how alternative organizations act in solidarity with their members, the broader community, and the natural environment, which Cheney (2014) links to ongoing debates around organizations’ “triple bottom line.”
 Accordingly, we conceptualize solidarity and connection as encompassing an organization’s social and natural environment (Etzion, 2007).
-Finally, the fifth key element, practices, and policies arising from these values, reflects how alternative values are implemented within the organization (Bendl et al., 2022).
+The fifth key element, practices, and policies arising from these values, reflects how alternative values are implemented within the organization (Bendl et al., 2022).

-Another characteristic of FCSW organizations is conceptualized as a home-place, Inspired by Hirsch et al., (2000) who developed this idea following her research with young women (Hirsch et al., 2000): the creation of a home-like space that enables the development of self via organizational responsiveness to young women’s voices, strong bonds between young women and staff, adaptive peer friendship cliques, and the development of programs that bring together the interests of young women and adult staff.
+Finally, FCSW organizations are conceptualized as a homeplace.
+Inspired by Hirsch et al., (2000) who developed this idea following her research with young women, the creation of a home-like space enables the development of self that emerges from organizational responsiveness to young women’s voices, strong bonds between young women and staff, adaptive peer friendship cliques, and the development of programs that bring together the interests of young women and adult staff.

-Such a home-place would include a comforting and safe environment as opposed to the constricting environments they might find elsewhere, a space for resistance against constraining social and political norms, and a place to develop in relationships with adults and peers from diverse backgrounds… a place where girls can be connected to each other and to their inner selves.
-(Hirsch et al., 2000, 215).
+Such a home-place would include a comforting and safe environment as opposed to the constricting environments they might find elsewhere, a space for resistance against constraining social and political norms, and a place to develop relationships with adults and peers from diverse backgrounds… a place where girls can be connected to each other and their inner selves.
+(Hirsch et al., 2000, p.
+215).

 Pryor and Outley (2014) suggest that such home-places “become important islands of hope for marginalized youth,” yet “additional research is needed to understand how these spaces assist youth in responding to larger political and economic forces in their communities” (p.
 272).